fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 with us, so that training feels like play instead of work.

 Sprocket has two sisters now: an English Lab named Molly Moo Cow, and an odd little poodle/muppet mix named Tchotchke.
-The three of them keep me on my toes and provide plenty of opportunity to train every day.
+The three of them keep me on my toes and provide plenty of opportunities to train every day.
 </section>

 <section class="region">
 ## Laura Witkowski
 ### Assistant Trainer, Dog Walker
 <img class="right" src="/images/laura.jpg" alt="" />
-Laura Witkowski is one of our assistant dog trainers.
-She loves all things dog, animal behavior and reward based training.
+Laura Witkowski loves all things dog, animal behavior and reward-based training.
 She is also a stand up comedian and writer.
 Laura lives in Hamtramck with her girlfriend, Jamie, and their two pit bulls: Asha the snuggle pup and Gomez the friendly barbarian.
 </section>
 <section class="region">
 ## Lindsay Flatter